-Biden says he will not handle U.S.-China relations ‘the way Trump did’
+Biden discusses vaccinations, school reopenings, foreign policy in first network interview as president

 Blinken has previously said he believes China is committing genocide against its Uighur people in the Xinjiang region, a declaration that the Trump administration had made in its last days.

-As he had frequently on the campaign trail, Biden also noted in his CBS interview that he had a long relationship with Xi from when he was President Barack Obama’s vice president.
+As he had frequently on the campaign trail, Biden also noted in the CBS interview that he had a long relationship with Xi from when he was President Barack Obama’s vice president.

 “I probably spent more time with Xi Jinping, I’m told, than any world leader has, because I had 24, 25 hours of private meetings with him when I was vice president,” Biden told O’Donnell.
 “Traveled 17,000 miles with him.
 I know him pretty well.”